Braydenh563/BraydenH563/README.md

 Most of my personal projects live somewhere in between: local-first AI tools, creative coding experiments, and systems designed to remove friction for non-technical users.

-Open to internships and collaborations in **AI, software development, and design**.
+Open to internships and collaborations in **UI/UX Design, AI, UI development for games & films, creative digital development in a team environment**.

 ---